sxfiavn/snake_game/snake/README.md

 ## Responsible Computing:

-Partner CS login: oweiss (Ottocaro Weiss)
+Partner CS login: oweiss2 (Ottocaro Weiss)

 1. Who founded the Consortium?
 Who is represented among the current members, and how might that affect decisions being made for Unicode?